MERCHANT TERMS AND CONDITIONS

-- If a Customer returns, rejects or revokes acceptance of the goods or services provided by Merchant for any reason, Merchant shall promptly refund to Provider via ACH or wire transfer all amounts paid to Merchant by Provider in connection with the Order(s) that is the subject of said dispute; provided that Merchant shall not be obligated to refund Provider in the event Merchant successfully cures the return, rejection or revocation timely as defined by the Uniform Commercial Code (“UCC”) or within thirty (30) days of receiving notice of same and such cure does not decrease or otherwise interfere with the amounts due Provider from Customer.
+- If a Customer returns, rejects or revokes acceptance of the goods or services provided by Merchant for any reason, Merchant shall immediately refund to Provider via ACH or wire transfer all amounts paid to Merchant by Provider in connection with the Order(s) that is the subject of said dispute; provided that Merchant shall not be obligated to refund Provider in the event Merchant successfully cures the return, rejection or revocation timely as defined by the Uniform Commercial Code (“UCC”) or within thirty (30) days of receiving notice of same and such cure does not decrease or otherwise interfere with the amounts due Provider from Customer.

-- If a Customer otherwise disputes the receipt of the goods or services provided by Merchant, Merchant shall promptly refund to Provider via ACH or wire transfer all amounts paid to Merchant by Provider in connection with the Order(s) that is the subject of said dispute; provided that Merchant shall not be obligated to refund Provider in the event Merchant successfully cures said dispute within thirty (30) days of receiving notice of the dispute and such cure does not decrease or otherwise interfere with the amounts due Provider from Customer.
+- If a Customer otherwise disputes the receipt of the goods or services provided by Merchant, Merchant shall immediately refund to Provider via ACH or wire transfer all amounts paid to Merchant by Provider in connection with the Order(s) that is the subject of said dispute; provided that Merchant shall not be obligated to refund Provider in the event Merchant successfully cures said dispute within thirty (30) days of receiving notice of the dispute and such cure does not decrease or otherwise interfere with the amounts due Provider from Customer.

-- In the event Merchant breaches its agreement with the Customer in any other manner, Merchant shall promptly refund to Provider via ACH or wire transfer all amounts paid to Merchant by Provider in connection with the Order(s) that is the subject of said breach or dispute.
+- In the event Merchant breaches its agreement with the Customer in any other manner, Merchant shall immediately refund to Provider via ACH or wire transfer all amounts paid to Merchant by Provider in connection with the Order(s) that is the subject of said breach or dispute.

 - In the event Merchant fails to provide a refund to Provider as set forth in this Section, Merchant shall also be responsible to pay Provider (i) any direct costs incurred by Provider as a result of Merchant’s breach of this Agreement or an amount equal to Five Thousand Dollars ($5,000), whichever is greater, plus (ii) all legal expenses and costs, reasonable attorney’s fees, and collection expenses incurred by Provider in attempting to enforce the terms of this Exhibit C.